 We just returned from a lovely trip down to Baja California Sur, otherwise known as Mexico, to visit your Grandma Jill for Christmas.
-She lives in a magic pueblito 50 miles north of Cabo San Lucas on the Pacific side of the peninsula.
+She lives in one of the Magic Pueblitos of Mexico.
+50 miles north of Cabo San Lucas on the Pacific side of the peninsula.
 She’s lived there for over 13 years and has an amazing home with a gorgeous casita on it and tons of fruit and palm trees surrounding it.
 She also has her own art gallery called Galleria Logan where she sells her own art.
 It’s the most striking building in the town.
 I can’t wait for you to see it someday.
-You might see it in November, if you are strong enough to travel.
+You might see it in November if you are strong enough to travel.
 It is a truly magical spot in an otherwise arid desert, an oasis they call it, Todos Santos, All Saints.
 You are going to love it.
 I just know it.
 Because your Papa totally fell in love with it and I have to tell you, seeing the town through his eyes was such a treat for me.
 I felt like I was experiencing it for the first time, all the smells and sights.
 He isn’t jaded by past escapades so I felt I wasn’t jaded anymore either.
 My Mom has lived there over 13 years and I’ve been sober for 6 so when you are old enough, you can do the math on that one.
-However, seeing Todos Santos with fresh new eyes was truly one of the greatest gifts your father gave me for christmas, in so many ways.
+However, seeing Todos Santos with fresh new eyes was truly one of the greatest gifts your father gave me this Christmas, in so many ways.

 For some more pictures of our trip go to http://gallery.me.com/tim.husom#100099

-In it you will see our favorite beach, Las Palmas, where wild horses run the beach and Grandmas sometimes get bit by them.
+In it, you will see our favorite beach, Las Palmas, where wild horses run the beach and Grandma sometimes gets bit by them.
 It was too cold to swim this trip, sad face, but next time we are there, swim we shall.
 The ocean and the air are so clean it’s breathtaking.

 Yo te amo mucho mi hija.